 The hip W Hotel is a bastion of funk and home to top-notch Italian fare at Persone.
 Third generation restaurateurs John, Frank & Donny Gambaro serve up prime cuts at Black Hide Steakhouse in the historic Treasury Casino in the City.

-Did someone say ‘Pub Crawl’?
-Get the crew together and find your favourite brew Felons Brewery at Howard St Wharves, there's a beer garden at XCargo or catch the CityCat to the Regatta Ferry Terminal and sit on the veranda of the beautiful old Regatta Hotel.
-There’s microbreweries throughout the city, so try a craft beer trail or find our best gin bars.
+The newly opened Brew Dog at Murarrie is just a few minutes from Rivergate Marina.
+Head to the riverside deck at Felons Brewery at Howard St Wharves, there's a great beer garden at XCargo or catch the CityCat to the Regatta Ferry Terminal and sit on the veranda of the beautiful old Regatta Hotel.
+There’s microbreweries throughout the city, so try a craft beer trail or discover one our gin bars.

-- All Australian drivers licences
+All Australian drivers licences

-- An adult proof of age card
+An adult proof of age card

-- Australian and foreign passports
+Australian and foreign passports

-- Foreign drivers licences - must display name, photo and date of birth of the licence holder.
+Foreign drivers licences - must display name, photo and date of birth of the licence holder.
 (Where a foreign drivers licence is not in English, an international driver permit issued in the country of origin is acceptable).

 Here's some tips for getting around town.
 From Rivergate Marina & Shipyard an Uber X will set you back about $30 and an Uber XL about $40-50 off peak to get to Newstead, Fortitude Valley or the City.